 - Use 40% less energy than a typical building of its size in the northeast

 - Power all electrical systems using power from solar panels

 - Filter and treat all wastewater before releasing it naturally on site

-- Be constructed using materials that are produced locally (whenever possible) and safe for both humans and the environment
+- Promote sustainable construction with materials that are produced locally (whenever possible) and safe for both humans and the environment

 - Balance a spirit that promotes appreciation and protection of the environment and a public space that is functional and welcoming

-The Parks Conservancy is restoring and will care for 115 acres of historical landscape and woodlands as part of the project, with plans to plant nearly 200 trees and more than 6,500 native plants in gardens, meadows, and surrounding woodlands.
-Educational programming continues during construction.
+The Parks Conservancy is restoring and will care for 115 acres of historical landscape and woodlands as part of the project, including the planting of 200 trees and more than 6,500 native plants in gardens, meadows, and surrounding woodlands.